egiam/frontendmentor_challenges/README.md

 ### Useful resources

-- [Example resource 1](https://github.com/egiam/Web-Site-Project-devichoi) - My last web project helped me to do this, as if you review it it will be very similar.
+- [GitHub Repository](https://github.com/egiam/Web-Site-Project-devichoi) - My last web project helped me to do this, as if you review it it will be very similar.
-- [Example resource 2](https://egiam.github.io/Web-Site-Project-devichoi/) - Live Server of the project.
+- [Web Page](https://egiam.github.io/Web-Site-Project-devichoi/) - Live Server of the project.

 ## Author